-A full-screen display phone with waterfall edges is the product we thought Xiaomi kept us waiting two hours to announce at this morning's Beijing event.
+A full-screen display phone with waterfall edges is the product we thought Xiaomi had kept us waiting two hours to announce at its September event in Beijing.
 We couldn't have been more wrong about Mi Mix Alpha.

 A magnificent display that stretches right around the body, with only a couple of slim (2.15mm) titanium-alloy bars top and bottom and a ceramic and Sapphire Glass camera strip running up the rear breaking the 360 design, Mi Mix Alpha has an incredible 180.6% screen-to-body ratio.